He Knew He Was Right (TV serial)

-He Knew He Was Right is a 2004 BBC TV adaptation of the Anthony Trollope novel He Knew He Was Right.
-It was directed by Tom Vaughan from a screenplay by Andrew Davies, produced by Nigel Stafford-Clark and starred Oliver Dimsdale, Laura Fraser, David Tennant, and Bill Nighy.
-It was originally broadcast on the BBC in four hourly episodes.
+He Knew He Was Right is a 2004 British romance miniseries of the Anthony Trollope novel of the same name.
+Directed by Tom Vaughan from a screenplay by Andrew Davies and produced by Nigel Stafford-Clark, the four-part adaptation stars Oliver Dimsdale, Laura Fraser, David Tennant, and Bill Nighy.

 Plot summary

 The series portrays the failure of a marriage caused by the unreasonable jealousy of a husband exacerbated by the stubbornness of a wilful wife.